QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    \\ 0 \end{bmatrix}

-We can use this specification to create a linear-quadratic version of Lucas’s (1978) asset pricing model
+We can use this specification to create a linear-quadratic version of Lucas’s (1978) asset pricing model.

 Single-Period Adjustment Costs
 -------------------------------

-There is a single consumption good, a single intermediate good, and a single investment good
+There is a single consumption good, a single intermediate good, and a single investment good.

 The technology is described by